Published February 72026 | Last update March 23, 2026 | 26 models in collection

 - Overall rating: 3 STARS | Quality details: 3 STARS | Estimated value: 3 STARS

-2003 Le Mans 24h, Bentley Speed 8.
-Joest Audi didn’t participate at Le Mans, the star drivers such as Tom Kristensen and Rinaldo Capello were available for Bentley.
+Joest Audi didn’t participate at Le Mans, the star drivers such as Tom Kristensen and Rinaldo Capello were available for Audi’s daughter Bentley.
 Also, the privateer teams that raced Audi R8 showed somewhat less pace than in previous years, probably Michelin played a role in this.
 The way was clear for Bentley to win Le Mans and they did with a double podium and even completed 2 laps more than the winning Audi in the previous year.
 Mission accomplished and Bentley disappeared again from the circuits.

-#7 Le Mans Tom Kristensen (DK) / Rinaldo Capello (I) / Guy Smith (GB) – 1st
+Team Bentley #7: Tom Kristensen (DK) / Rinaldo Capello (I) / Guy Smith (GB)

-Bentley Speed 8 – GTP.
-Powered by 4.0 liter Audi V8 90º twin turbo, approx. 650 hp.
+Bentley Speed 8 – GTP: Powered by 4.0 liter Audi V8 90º twin turbo, approx. 650 hp.
 Michelin tires.
 Weight 900 kg.
 Carbon fibre monocoque, chassisnr.
 RTN #004/3

 - MINICHAMPS MC430 031307 (diecast)